IRS-Cybersec/ctfdump/STACK the Flags 2020/Mitsuha/OSINT/7. Sounds of freedom!/README.md

 Well, it seems like Pasir Ris Town Park actually ticks a bunch of requirements mentioned above, such as the red roof structures, as well as the presence of a road beside the park.

-However, we eventually rejected this park
+However, we eventually rejected this park.

 The main reason is: **The shape of the park does not fit the one in the video.**